DanMacDonald/public-square-tutorial/04-PolishingAndDeploying.md

 These arguments allow us to filter the query results in three important ways.

 * We can specify a count argument that will limit the results to a specific number.
-By default it will default to 100 (the maximum the arweave.net/graphql endpoint will return) if no count is provided.
+By default it will be set to 100 (the maximum the arweave.net/graphql endpoint will return) if no count is provided.
 You can see more documentation on how the first parameter works as well as [pagination and cursors](https://gql-guide.vercel.app/#pagination) in the graphQL guide.

 * Specifying an address argument will filter the results limiting them to only those transactions owned by a particular address.
 You can read more about [owners address filtering](https://gql-guide.vercel.app/#owners) here.